AD 1

 THAVIL

 The THAVIL or TAVIL is a barrel shaped drum from South India.
 It is used in temple, folk and Carnatic music, often accompanying the nadaswaram.
-Thethavil and the nadaswaram are essential components of traditional festivals and ceremonies in South India.
+Thethavil and the nadaswaram are.

 Posted by Unknown